tzucun/Pemantauan-Suhu-dan-Kelembapan-berbasis-IoT-ESP32-DHT22-dan-Bot-Telegram/README.md

 # IoT-Based Warehouse Temperature and Humidity Monitoring System

-> 📦 **Note:** The main repository for this project is hosted at [this repository](https://github.com/tzucun/Pemantauan-Suhu-dan-Kelembapan-berbasis-IoT-ESP32-DHT22-dan-Bot-Telegram).

----

 ## 📌 Project Overview

 This project implements a real-time temperature and humidity monitoring system for warehouse storage, using IoT technology.
 It is designed to help prevent damage to goods caused by poor environmental conditions.